midtownrobotics/G3-Pit-Monitor/README.md

-This is a Pit Monitor that uses the Blue Alliance API to get match data and statistics.
+# G3 Pit Monitor!

-Can also just be used with static.js and index.html without Node.JS.
+This is a Pit Monitor that uses the Blue Alliance API to get match data and team statistics.
+It also has a built in manager for batteries to see which has been charging the longest and is likely ready.